Xingwei726/data-structures/week4/README.md

 ## Conclusions:

-As I was planning the database model, I was wandering if I should put time information into its own table or not.
-Reason why I did this is because then user can search time / group / location and get meeting information related with each unique key.
+As I was planning the database model, I wondered if I should put time information into its own table or not.
+Reason why I did this is because then users can search time / group / location and get meeting information related with each unique key.
 But I'm not sure creating this extra table would or would not complex the query?